alyssahondrade/credit-risk-classification/README.md

 - Derogatory remarks
 - Total debt

-The goal is to __minimise the false negatives__, as the cost of missing an actual positive is very high, hence focus on __recall__.
+The goal is to __minimise the false negatives__, as the cost of missing an actual positive is very high, hence focus on __recall__ for high-risk loans as opposed to healthy loans.
 Secondary to this would be minimising false positives, as investigations conducted on suspected fraudulent loans would be an acceptable tradeoff.

 ### Repository Structure
 - The root directory contains the source code: `credit_risk_classification.ipynb`